Skip to content

 Built-in XPrompts

-A handful of xprompts ship in src/sase/default_config.yml and src/sase/default_xprompts/*.md and are always available without needing a project- or user-level definition.
-They're at the built-in end of the discovery order, so any project, user, or config xprompt with the same name overrides the file-backed markdown defaults.
+Core xprompts ship in src/sase/default_config.yml, src/sase/default_xprompts/*.md, and src/sase/xprompts/.
+They are always available without needing a project- or user-level definition.
+They're at the built-in end of the discovery order, so any project, user, or config xprompt with the same name overrides the packaged defaults.
+Common entries include:

 Reference Body summary